vecn/nbots/README_DEVELOPERS.md

 # Dear developers

-I wrote this letter with the intention to make you a friendly introduction to development conventions, coding style and other caveats of this library.
+I wrote this 'Quick-start guide' as a friendly introduction to development conventions, coding style and other caveats of this library.
+I hope you find it useful.

 ## Why C?